Tests and Results

 When you arrive, please wait in the designated waiting area.

-More information on what to expect when you come to your appointment is available on our website by clicking here
+More information on what to expect when you come to your appointment is available here

 If you have any problem booking your X-ray, please telephone us on 01227 864249.